Homework 4: Generalizaiton and regularization¶

 0 - Introduction to PyTorch and Autograd¶

-, which is used to efficiently compute gradients in deep neural networks.
+In Week 2, we introduced the concept of a computational graph, which is used to efficiently compute gradients in deep neural networks.
 The key idea is to track intermediate values during forward computation, as these values are used again for backpropagation.
 By storing these intermediate values, we can significantly reduce the computational cost during gradient computation.

-This concept of using a computational graph to compute gradients is implemented in PyTorch, originally developed by Facebook’s AI Research (FAIR) group (now part of Meta), through a process called automatic differentiation, also known as autograd
+This concept of using a computational graph to compute gradients is implemented in PyTorch, originally developed by Facebook’s AI Research (FAIR) group (now part of Meta), through a process called automatic differentiation, also known as autograd.

-, in PyTorch, we define variables as tensors.
-PyTorch tensors have an additional feature: if requires_grad=True
+Similar to numpy, in PyTorch, we define variables as tensors.
+PyTorch tensors have an additional feature: if requires_grad=True, they automatically track operations for gradient computation.

 import torch